The 30 best ways to track links

-- Use short URLs (instead of long and ugly URLs) in your ads.
+- Use short URLs, instead of long and ugly URLs, in your ads.

-- Track all your promotions and links in one place without opening tons of different affiliates accounts every day
+- Track all your promotions and links in one place without opening tons of different affiliates accounts every day.

 - Double-check merchant and/or affiliate network stats.
 They may not be truthful or detailed.

-- Share reports with partners and colleagues
+- Share reports with partners and colleagues quickly and easily.

 - If you want to create your own affiliate program then you need to track and share results (views, clicks and of course conversions) with your affiliates.

 - Track CPC ads and stop click-fraud.
-You can determine if the clicks are coming from a bot or a spider or if many clicks are coming from the same IP, etc…
+You can determine if the clicks are coming from a bot or a spider or if many clicks are coming from the same IP, etc.

 There are many other cases where an ad tracker can be very useful, here are some.

-- Stop piracy: If you use tracking URLs in your content you can detect if someone is copying because the unique-tracking link will probably be copied too.
+- Stop piracy: If you use tracking URLs in your content you can detect if someone is copying it because the unique-tracking link will probably be copied too.